doserjef/spOccupancy/README.md

 ```

 We run the model using an adaptive MCMC sampler with a target acceptance
 rate of 0.43.
-We run 3 chains of the model each for 10,000 iterations
+We run 3 chains of the model in parallel each for 20,000
-split into 400 batches each of length 25.
-For each chain, we discard the
+iterations split into 800 batches each of length 25.
+For each chain, we
-first 2000 iterations as burn-in and use a thinning rate of 4 for a
+discard the first 8000 iterations as burn-in and use a thinning rate of
-resulting 6000 samples from the joint posterior.
-We fit the model using
+4 for a resulting 9000 samples from the joint posterior.
+We fit the
-5 nearest neighbors and an exponential correlation function.
-We also
+model using 5 nearest neighbors and an exponential correlation function.
-specify the `k.fold` argument to perform 2-fold cross-validation after
+We also specify the `k.fold` argument to perform 2-fold cross-validation
-fitting the full model.
-Run `?spPGOcc` for more detailed information on
+after fitting the full model.
+Run `?spPGOcc` for more detailed
-all function arguments.
+information on all function arguments.

 ``` r
 # Run the model